RobertBendun/harmonia/README.md

 * macOS,
 * other Linux distributions (compilation on target system recommended).

+Currently the main blocker for full macOS support is lack of resources - to properly test Harmonia at least two ARM macOS laptops would be required that are still supported by Apple.

+As for Linux distribution, the diversity of sound systems (and GLIBC versions) require further research.

 ## Why Rust?

 Since this library will be used with [Ableton/Link](https://github.com/Ableton/link) why write it in Rust?